fullmetalbrackets/blog/src/content/lifestream/movie_ever-after.md

 rating: loved
 ---

 This is one of my wife's favorite movies, but I had never seen it.
-She was shocked I had never watched it with her, then remembered the last time she was it was with her sister, and I was not there.
+She was shocked I had never watched it and insisted we do so immediately.

-It's a great movie, lots of fun.
+I'm glad she did, it's a great movie!